aqua-ps/aqua-training-terraform/README.md

 Clean up
 ```
 vagrant halt
-vagrant detroy
+vagrant destroy
 ```

 ### Bootstrap development

-Use the Vagrantfile and add to the config.vm.provision to test additional configuration
+Use the Vagrantfile adding to the section `config.vm.provision` to test additional configuration.
+This can be a script coming from a repo or inline scripting.
 ```
 ...
 config.vm.provision "shell", inline: <<-SHELL